 - 1 tablespoon honey

-- Arrange the bacon slices between a double layer of paper towels on a microwavable plate.
+- Cook the bacon slices your preferred method.
+Either in the oven, stovetop in a skillet or between a double layer of paper towels on a microwavable plate.
 Microwave on high for 2 ½ to 3 ½ minutes, until crispy.

-Arrange the avocado and mango in the center of the lettuce.
-Drizzle everything with the dressing, then sprinkle with the cheese and toasted pumpkin seeds.
-Crumble the bacon over the top, and the salad is ready.
+- Arrange the avocado and mango in the center of the lettuce.
+Drizzle everything with the dressing, then sprinkle with the cheese.
+Crumble the bacon over the top, and the salad is ready to serve.

 Avocado and Mango Salad … It’s What’s For Dinner

 And, don’t forget to subscribe to my newsletter for more delicious recipes and cooking tips.
 Make it a delicious day … every day.